kodalli/Barcode-Scanner-API/README.md

 # Barcode-Scanner-API
 Flask api that reads and creates barcode images.
+(WIP)